Ahmadalhomsi/customers-payment-manager-shadcn/README.md

 *   **Frontend**:
     *   Next.js.
     *   React .
-    *   Radix UI for accessible components.
+    *   Shadcn for accessible components.
     *   `date-fns` for date manipulation.
     *   `axios` for HTTP requests.
     *   `clsx` and `tailwind-merge` for conditional styling with Tailwind CSS.